ACRES: Advanced Computational Research Experience for Students

 Stipend: Each student will receive a stipend, on-campus housing, and a meal allowance.
 Financial support for travel to the REU site and to conferences will be provided.

-Eligibility: Students from a range of domains including (but not limited to) STEM fields, who are U.S. citizens or permanent residents and will be undergraduates in Fall 2017 are eligible to apply.
+Eligibility: Students from a range of domains including (but not limited to) STEM fields, who are U.S. citizens or permanent residents and are still undergradutates eligible to apply.
 Women and minorities are particularly encouraged to apply.
-Applicants must have completed two semesters of calculus and programming by May 2017 and have a cumulative GPA of 3.0 or higher (on a 4.0 scale).
+Applicants must have completed two semesters of calculus and programming and have a cumulative GPA of 3.0 or higher (on a 4.0 scale).

 Social Activities: Opportunities for students to interact socially with each other and faculty include ice cream socials, cookouts, and day trips to attractions such as the Kellogg Biological Center.
 University recreational facilities will also be available for participant use (a nominal fee may apply).
 All NSF-REU and similar undergraduate research programs on campus are closely coordinated with each other with respect to housing and many social and scientific activities.